olesj98/new-test-transfer/README.md

 Tagging:
 You should make the first tag to mark commit, from where you want commit messages to be counted.
 Example: `git tag $(date '+%Y-%m-%d-%H-%M-%S') <commitId>`

+Attention: script should be added to gitignore on both branches
 ```